ryanlonergan/ryanlonergan.github.io/guitar/mbf.md

 ### External Resources

-Here are some articles I found useful in during this project:
+Here are some resources I found useful during this project:

 <ul>
 <a href="https://home-wrecker.com/bazz.html" target="_blank">Home-Wrecker's, aka runoffgroove, article on the Bazz Fuss</a>